yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 ## What kinds of tombstones need to be recorded when rebasing over a slice-move-in?

- There are three kinds of tombstones that *relevant* to slice-moves:
+ There are three kinds of tombstones that are *relevant* to slice-moves:

 * The tombstones for the nodes that weren't imported but whose affixes were imported.
 There can be at most 2 per slice-move: one on each extremity of the slice.